Assaf Rappaport

 Assaf Rappaport (Hebrew: אסף רפפורט; born 28 August 1983) is an Israeli entrepreneur and cybersecurity executive.
 He is a co-founder and chief executive officer of Wiz, a cloud security company, and a co-founder of the cybersecurity startup Adallom.
-Rappaport previously was the head of Microsoft’s Israel Research and Development (R&D) Center.
-He gained significant recognition following the announcement in March 2025 that Alphabet Inc., Google’s parent company, intended to acquire Wiz for approximately US$32 billion, which, if completed, would mark the largest acquisition of an Israeli technology company to date.
+Rappaport previously was the head of Microsoft's Israel research and development (R&D) center.

+In March 2026, Google completed its $32 billion acquisition of Wiz, the largest acquisition in Google's history and the largest of an Israeli technology company.
+In 2026, The Jerusalem Post ranked Rappaport seventh on its annual list of the 50 most influential Jews.

 Early life and education

 Rappaport was born on 28 August 1983, in Israel.
 He graduated from the Hebrew University of Jerusalem with a bachelor's degree in computer science, physics, and mathematics.
 He later earned a master's degree (MSc) in computer science from the Technion – Israel Institute of Technology.

-During his academic years, Rappaport was selected for the Talpiot program, an elite Israel Defense Forces (IDF) unit that combines rigorous academic studies with leadership and technological training.

-Military service

 Rappaport enlisted for mandatory service in 2001.
 He joined IDF's Talpiot program.
 After finishing Talpiot, he served in Unit 81, a top-secret technological unit, and then served as a captain in Unit 8200, the IDF’s cyber and signal intelligence corps.
 During this time, he met Roy Reznik, Ami Luttwak, and Yinon Costica, all of whom would become his future business partners.